rolandfenyes/Finance-tracker/docs/SECURITY.md

 - `MM_DATA_KEY` must be a high-entropy secret shared by **every** process that touches the database (web, CLI, workers).
 - The key can be supplied as raw text or as Base64; it is hashed internally to derive the cryptographic key material.
+- When no `MM_DATA_KEY` is provided the application will lazily generate a 32-byte Base64 key and store it in `storage/data_key.php`.
+Make sure this file is readable only by the web user and included in secure backups.
 - When Sodium is available, the app uses `sodium_crypto_secretbox` (XSalsa20-Poly1305).
 Otherwise it falls back to AES-256-GCM via OpenSSL.
 - New profile names are encrypted transparently.
 To secure existing records, run: